BennyStrobes/Strober-lab-website/research/index.md

 # {% include icon.html icon="fa-solid fa-dna" %}Research overview

+We outline four research directions that are currently of great interest to the group, though we are always open to exploring new ideas and collaborations.

 {% include section.html %}

 ### 1. Elucidating disease biology from genetic association studies